(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 • A yearly virtual event (approximately half a year after the projects have started) will take place where students and mentors of the same cohort can interact and learn more about each other’s work and network.

 • A yearly event, in conjunction with ICASSP, will be organized for the students and their mentors where the students can present the progress of their work, network, and receive further mentoring from other mentors.
-Moreover, panel discussions may be organized.
+The event may also include panel discussions.

-• A special poster session will be held during ICASSP where the students can submit their papers written in co-authorship to their mentors and present their work.
+• A special poster session will be held during ICASSP where the students can submit their papers written in co-authorship with their mentors and present their work.

 • An extra event might be planned during ICIP, depending on the number of projects related to image and video processing.

-• Participating students will be encouraged to attend the Women in Signal Processing Lunch and the Student Job Fair which is held during ICASSP and ICIP.
+• Participating students will be encouraged to attend the Women in Signal Processing Lunch and the Student Job Fair which are held during ICASSP and ICIP.

 Application Process